ssnjr2002/stremio-gdrive/README.md

 There are two ways to go about:

-* **Method 1** is hard and long but might give you better performance and you need to make your own google cloud project thingy.
+* **[Method 1](https://github.com/ssnjrthegr8/stremio-gdrive#method-1-starts-from-here)** is hard and long but might give you better performance and you need to make your own google cloud project thingy.
-* **Method 2** relies on [rclones](https://rclone.org/) google cloud project saving you the burden of having to create your own project i.e. you get to skip the next 17 steps.
+* **[Method 2](https://github.com/ssnjrthegr8/stremio-gdrive#method-2-starts-from-here)** relies on [rclones](https://rclone.org/) google cloud project saving you the burden of having to create your own project i.e. you can skip straight to [step 18](https://github.com/ssnjrthegr8/stremio-gdrive#method-2-starts-from-here).

 ### Method 1 starts from here